BuntingFight/synapsez-vscode-ext/README.md

 Extension for debug Lua/Luau scripts using the Synapse Z API.

 > **Note:** Requires an active Synapse Z subscription.
-> Account and Roblox settings are managed through the Synapse Z desktop UI — not in the editor.
+> Account and Roblox settings are managed through the Synapse Z desktop UI — not in the IDE.

 # Installing: